vitorgsevero/projeto-final-ppi-IV/README.md

 # My Fullstack Application

-The web application was created for manage an e-commerce operations.
+This web application is a Social Network for developers.

 ## How to start the application